the Craigslist scammer letters

 Congratulations!
 The order placed by the buyer for your item”Sherry

-Smith”to 1 have a 2 AlertPay Service branded Online Payment®$150.00 (USD)
+Smith”to 1grammar error: no spaces between words have a 2grammar error: wrong article AlertPay Service branded Online Payment®$150.00 (USD)

 —————————–